fraxiq/VacationManager-.Net-MVC/README.md

 	-> The project relies on local SQL server and is using it's services.
 	-> The project requires Microsoft SQL Server Management Studio (SSMS) in order to boot up the site.
 	-> There might be a few bugs but they will be fixed in the next release.
-	-> An admin account is seeded with login credentials admin@admin.com for username and Admin123! for password.
+	-> An admin account is seeded with login credentials admin for username and Admin123! for password.

 Data Layer
 	-> MSSQL Server Database